Citizen Ruth

 Citizen Ruth is a 1996 American satirical black comedy film directed by Alexander Payne, in his feature film directorial debut, and starring Laura Dern, Swoosie Kurtz, Kelly Preston, Burt Reynolds, Kurtwood Smith, Mary Kay Place, Kenneth Mars, and Tippi Hedren.
 The film follows a poor, drug-addled, irresponsible pregnant woman who unexpectedly attracts national attention from those involved in the abortion debate.
+The story was inspired by the case of Martina Greywind, a homeless, unmarried mother from North Dakota who was offered $15,000 to carry what would have been her fifth child to term.
+This film marked Kenneth Mars’ final theatrical film role.

 The film premiered at the Sundance Film Festival in January 1996.
 It later opened in limited release in the United States on December 13, 1996.

 Plot

 Ruth Stoops is an inebriated addict in Nebraska who is capable of doing nearly anything to get money or drugs.
 She has four children, all of whom have been taken from her custody by the state because of her inability to care for them.
 One morning, Ruth and her boyfriend have intercourse on a bed in a flophouse, after which he disrespectfully throws her out of the apartment.
-After, she visits the home of her brother and sister-in-law to sneak a look at two of her children and to beg her brother for money.
+Afterward, she visits the home of her brother and sister-in-law to sneak a look at two of her children and beg her brother for money.
 Despite being family, she waits at the back door similar to a dog.
 She later goes to a hardware store to buy wood sealant and huffs it in a paper bag in an alley to get high.

 After Ruth is arrested for her continuing drug use, she discovers that she is pregnant again.
 At her arraignment, she learns to her horror that she is facing felony charges for endangering a fetus; her many earlier arrests had all been on misdemeanors.
 The judge, who knows of the situation with Ruth's other children, informs her after the hearing that he will lessen her sentence if she has an abortion.
 Ruth is bailed out of jail by Norm and Gail Stoney, a middle-aged radical Evangelical couple who have become aware of Ruth's story through the local news.
-The couple take her into their home and attempt to persuade her to keep her child.
+The couple takes her into their home and attempts to persuade her to keep her child.
 On the first night, Ruth, impervious to their convictions, sneaks out of the house with the couple's reckless teenage daughter, Cheryl, and again huffs paint and smokes marijuana.